mahajan07/JohnHopkins_Specialization/R_Essentials/LOGICS.md

 - == Operator compares and gives result as a boolean value.
 - <. > <= , >= , == and != are operators that give a lot of intuition in checking and measuing quantities and logics.
 - And and Or operator scene!
+- isTRUE() tells which value has true value for an argument